IEEEBerkeley/hope-www/labs/schematics-n-kicad/schematics_n_kicad.rst

 #.
 Sanity Checks:

-    - When KiCaD first drops you into the part editor, it will be very zoomed in.
+    - When KiCad first drops you into the part editor, it will be very zoomed in.
       Zoom out a little.
     - Make sure that the part you created is underneath your project library in the "Libraries" pane on left side.